Hebrew and Spoken Arabic — How Similar Are They?

 So far, so good, right?
 Unfortunately, these words are the minority.
 Beyond these superficial elements, the differences are large.

 Differences between Hebrew and Arabic (spoken)

-Despite the similariteis, the differences between Arabic and Hebrew are significant.
+Despite the similarities, the differences between Arabic and Hebrew are significant.

 - Hebrew and Arabic first-person conjugation is quite different.
 Spoken Hebrew uses four first-person conjugations, modifying for genders and plurals only, whereas spoken Arabic modifies for person as well and does gender a bit differently.

 - Spoken Arabic is very distinct from written Arabic, whereas spoken and written Hebrew are very similar.
 Spoken Arabic is not formally governed and is also more blended with other languages.
 For a cocktail of reasons, spoken Arabic is usually described as a “dialect” or “slang”, with no formal written structure (despite existing written in the wild).
 This means you’ll often hear French, English and Turkish words in Egyptian Arabic, not to mention words borrowed from Arabic dialects in other regions, like Morocco or the nearby countries of the Levant.
 Hebrew is much more written like it’s spoken and vice versa, and governed by an organisation that regulates language and new words; nowhere near as flexible as is spoken Arabic.